-- Crystalline silicon (c-Si) has been the major driving force of PV industry. - In the last decades c-Si accounted for more than 90% of the installed capacity. - C-Si technologies are split between multicrystalline silicon (less expensive) and monocrystalline silicon (more efficient). - Market share of monocrystalline silicon is increasing, in 2020 it was 84% (i.e., pursuit of high efficiency).
+- Crystalline silicon (c-Si) has been the major driving force of PV industry. - In the last decades c-Si accounted for more than 90% of the installed capacity ~ 95% in 2021. - c-Si technologies are split between multicrystalline silicon (less expensive) and monocrystalline silicon (more efficient). - Market share of monocrystalline silicon is increasing, in 2021 it was 84% (i.e., pursuit of high efficiency).